Tim Horrigan's NASCAR Page

 My brief Loudon guide (see below)

-are a few (hopefully) helpful pieces of info about New
+Here are a few (hopefully) helpful pieces of info about New Hampshire Motor

-Hampshire Motor [formerly International] Speedway.
-I have worked
+[formerly International] Speedway.
+I worked there (in the

 All remarks are strictly my own personal opinion.